elaichenkov/bb-fuel/README.md

 - Environment should contain at least the Entitlements and ProductSummary capabilities.

 2. Run bb-fuel as follows:
-- For environments based on AWS (default) or Kubernetes:
+- For environments based on AWS (default):
 ```
 java -Denvironment.name=your-env-00 -jar bb-fuel-{version}-boot.jar
 ```